hooliooo/Astral/README.md

 # Astral
-Astral is a minimal HTTP Networking library that aims to simply an application's networking layer by abstracting the steps needed to create a network request into multiple objects.
+Astral is a minimal HTTP Networking library that aims to simplify an application's networking layer by abstracting the steps needed to create a network request into multiple objects.

 It aims to shy away from the typical network layer singleton by encapsulating each part of network request as an object.